abstractalgorithms/abstractalgorithms.github.io/_posts/2023-11-17-learning-reactjs-series-a-comprehensive-guide-for-beginners.md

 - Installation and IDE Setup
 - What is JSX
-- Create first react application
+- Create the first react application

 ### Part 2: Components and Props